-If the buyer modifies the system, or if the buyer makes settings independently.
-In case of abuse or negligence, overloading, damage through accident, incorrect loading or incorrect weight distribution, damage through improper use or improper maintenance, connection to wrong parts or repair attempts by other persons than the acknowledged E&P Hydraulics dealer/installer.

-This warranty does not apply to physical damage, damage as a result of force majeure, in case of commercial use or adaptation of the product or for products that are sold as a special offer and/or 'with defects'

-This warranty will become invalid if the product's identification criteria, which were attached in the factory, are changed or removed.
+- If the buyer modifies the system, or if the buyer makes settings independently.
+In case of abuse or negligence, overloading, damage through accident, incorrect loading or incorrect weight distribution, damage through improper use or improper maintenance, connection to wrong parts or repair attempts by other persons than the acknowledged E&P Hydraulics dealer/installer. - This warranty does not apply to physical damage, damage as a result of force majeure, in case of commercial use or adaptation of the product or for products that are sold as a special offer and/or 'with defects'. - If the product's identification criteria, which were attached in the factory, are changed or removed.